Grant-Archibald-MS/python-progressbar/README.md

 1. The alternate colors for extra time with default, warning and final sections of the progress bar

 1. The ability to change the warning and final color changes

+## Question and Answer

+**Why not use tool ABC instead?**

+Based on on quick search unable to find an application that met the majority of the criteria described in [More Information](./more-info.md)

+**What do I need to get started?**

+To build and run from source you will need to download the this Git Repository and use the steps above to install Python and dependencies.

+**What about a standalone app?**

+That is being considered and based on time may look at creating releases for WIndows and MacOS that removes the need to install Python and dependencies

+**It is missing feature XYZ what can I do?**

+You could clone the repository and add the new feature(s).
+Consider creating a pull request.
+Alternatively you could fork the code and add new functionality.

 ## Technical Details